Karl Zinsmeister: Post-White House career

 Zinsmeister has conducted in-depth research on the inventive power and importance of science philanthropy, which has powered innovations ranging from the world's greatest telescopes to medical breakthroughs like blood typing; organ transplants; vaccines for polio, yellow fever, and many other diseases; fundamental genetic discoveries; and seminal brain research; along with many other discoveries.
 He has uncovered much nearly unknown American philanthropic history, including essays on medical research, the importance of anonymity to private giving, even the existence of "national-security philanthropy" in the U.S.—by which donors have made crucial contributions to defense of the nation.
 He has analyzed who gives most to charity in the U.S., and tracked the rise of donations by Americans for overseas development work.
 He has catalogued the private philanthropy that was crucial to creation of the state of Israel.

-His biographies of great philanthropists include profiles of Julius Rosenwald, George Eastman, Alfred Loomis, Benjamin Rush, the Tappan brothers, and Oseola McCarty.
+His biographies of philanthropists include profiles of Julius Rosenwald, George Eastman, Alfred Loomis, Benjamin Rush, the Tappan brothers, and Oseola McCarty.

+In recent years Zinsmeister has returned to authoring a wide range of books.
+My West Wing combines White House memoir with discussion of current politics.
+Backbone: Why American Populism Should Be Welcomed, Not Feared is current political analysis.
+The Brothers is an historical novel.
+Craftsmen on a Mission is cultural history.
+Micro Aid is embedded reporting from Kurdistan, Georgia, and Serbia.
+A Time for Action and Virginia Warbler's Valiant Journey are children's books.
+He has also recently published essays in periodicals like the Wall Street Journal.

 Personal life

 Zinsmeister is married and has three children.
-He lives on a boat in the Sea Islands of South Carolina.
+He lives on a boat in the Sea Islands of South Carolina, and a cabin in the Adirondack Mountains of New York.